 That should light a bit of a spark.

 Don’t over think it, and whatever you do DON’T start second guessing it.
 Just identify it and roll with it.

 Once you’ve identified what makes you tick, it’s important to make sure you narrow it enough to make it marketable.

 What I mean by that is that people who choose niches that are too broad have a hard time marketing and building their initial audience.

 You are going to be identifying keywords that your audience is searching for.
 So you need to think like they do.

-EXAMPLE: In general people don’t search for “finance” or “personal finance”.
+EXAMPLE: In general people don’t search for “finances” or “personal finances”.
 While those are great niches they are too broad.
-But if you narrow it down to more precision based niches, such as, “how to pay off debt”, “how to start investing”, etc. you will see much greater success when building your foundation.
+But if you narrow it down to something more precise, such as, “how to pay off debt”, “how to start investing”, etc. you will see much greater success and traffic when building your foundation.

 You can always add new categories and expand later.
 In fact, as your business continues to grow it will evolve and take shape naturally as you interact with your audience and see what their needs are.

 Do some research